GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/advanced_stencil_features.md

 three dimensional field plus a fourth "data dimension".
 This fourth dimension cannot be parallelized, and therefore cannot be iterated over like the primary three dimensions.

-METHOD FOR CERATING FOUR DIMENSIONAL FIELDS WILL GO HERE ONCE IT IS FINALIZED (if we are sticking with the current method let me know and I will put that here, but I think we should have it more streamlined at some point)
+METHOD FOR CREATING FOUR DIMENSIONAL FIELDS WILL GO HERE ONCE IT IS FINALIZED (if we are sticking with the current method let me know and I will put that here, but I think we should have it more streamlined at some point)

 These fields have a unique accessing method: `field.A[0, 0, 0][0]`.
-The first three indexes are the standard relative indexing method, while the fourth is an *absolute* index cooresponding to the desired location along the additional axis that you want to reference.
+The first three indexes are the standard relative indexing method, while the fourth is an *absolute* index corresponding to the desired location along the additional axis that you want to reference.

 Using a similar method as above, it is also possible to create data dimensions with one or two